Muun-Muun/Satellite-Orbit-Tracker/README.md

 Pressing the `Plot Orbit` button at left-lower side, you can check the satellite’s orbit in 2D and 3D Graphics.

-In 3D section, you can find the yellow dot - that’s your satellite!
+In 3D section, you can find the yellow dot - that’s your satellite🛰️!

 <br/>
 <br/>